jzburns/inft-3507/assignments/Homework-2/homework-2.md

 ```
 ./script.sh teardown
 ```
-will cause all your topics and subscriptions to be deleted automatically.
+will cause all your topics and subscriptions to be deleted by the script/code.

 **Use whichever programming language/script you want**